582-41W-VA/lia-Eventify/proposal-file.md

   Manages the GitHub repository, tracks issues, ensures adherence to version control, and ensures code reviews and continuous integration guidelines.

 ---

+## Primary Users

+- **Event Organizers**: Individuals or businesses looking to create and share events.
+- **Event Attendees**: Users looking to browse, search for, and save local events of interest.
+- **Admin Users**: Individuals managing users, events, and content within the system.

+---